thaliaarchi/notes/wspace/laziness.md

 # Laziness

-Make a compatibility mode in my Rust project that mimics the Haskell interpreter, even down to the exception messages.
-When replicating lazy parsing, can make a Parser and LazyParser, both implementing the same
+The Haskell reference interpreter parses Whitespace programs lazily, so syntax errors after the last-executed instruction are not reported and the first occurrence of a label is used for branch destinations.

-traits: iterator, with a method for retrieving a label.
+When replicating lazy parsing in Rust, I'll make a Parser and LazyParser, both implementing the same traits: iterator, with a method for retrieving a label.
 The eager parser would parse the entire file at once and construct a full label map.
 The lazy parser would parse instructions as needed: when advancing pc to the next or when jumping to a label that needs to seek forwards.

 ## AOT emulation